edaurelio/edaurelio/README.md

 # About me

-- 🌱 I’m currently learning how to write in LaTeX (while studying Physics in college).
+- 🌱 I’m currently studying Physics in college.
-- 💬 Ask me about my interests in Physics and Philosophy.
+- 💬 Ask me about my interests!
+I like Music, Physics, Math, Philosophy, ...
 - 📫 How to reach me: edo.daurelio@gmail.com
-- ⚡ Fun facts: I listen to NewJeans🐰 and I can speak some toki pona.
+- ⚡ Fun facts: I can speak some toki pona.

 <!--
 - 🔭 I’m currently working on ...